seanwestfall/scientific_papers/README.md

 ## Dependent Types
 * Dependent Types in Haskell: Theory and Practice
 * Certified Programming with Dependent Types
+* A Tutorial Implementation of a Dependently Typed Lambda Calculus

 ## Linear Types
 * Composable Efficient Array Computations Using Linear Types